itsgreggreg/elixir_quick_reference/README.md

  - TODO

 #### Ternary
-Elixir has no ternary opperator.
+Elixir has no ternary operator.
 The same effect though can be achieved with the `if` macro.
 ```elixir
 > a = if true, do: "True!", else: "False!"
 > a == "True!"  # true